Diversity in Research Paper Awards Webinar

-Mentors support their mentees in six to eight virtual meetings between August 2020 and May 2021, each no longer than an hour.
+Mentors supported their mentees in six to eight virtual meetings between August 2020 and May 2021, each no longer than an hour.
 To ensure a clear focus on strategic (personal) decisions and/or further career steps of interdisciplinary scientists and managers alike, guiding materials have been designed.
-Additionally, virtual focus groups will be offered for mentors and mentees can participate in the Peer Group Mentoring.
+Additionally, virtual focus groups were offered for mentors and mentees were able to participate in the Peer Group Mentoring.
 As it is specially shaped for the international and interdisciplinary needs of the HBP, these structures clearly differentiate the HBP High Potential Mentoring Programme from other mentoring programmes.
-For further info on mentoring, read the on the HBP High Potential Mentoring Programme.
+For further info on mentoring, read the blogpost on the HBP High Potential Mentoring Programme.

-In the last two years, the coordinators for gender mainstreaming and diversity management have implemented a Gender Action Plan (GAP) in the HBP in close collaboration with the Gender Advisory Committee (GAC).
+In the last two years, the coordinators for gender mainstreaming and diversity management have implemented a Gender Action Plan (GAP) in the HBP in close collaboration with the Diversity and Equal Opportunities Committee DEOC (former Gender Advisory Committee GAC).

 This package of strategies and measures considers gender as part of RRI and fosters measures to improve equal opportunities and career development alike (link).